Who We Are

 Julia Mardo – Clinical Specialist Physiotherapist, Dorset HealthCare University NHS Foundation Trust, UK

 Julia works as a Clinical Specialist physiotherapist in community stroke rehabilitation for Dorset HealthCare University NHS Foundation Trust, UK and is a graduate of Health Education Wessex’s Consultant Practitioner development programme.
-She is also currently studying for a PhD at the University of Southampton, with a focus on patients' psychosocial recovery after stroke.
 Julia has been a member of the partnership since 2012.

 Emily Rogers – Research Physiotherapist, Royal Devon and Exeter Hospital, UK